-Haykel Snoussi, Julien Cohen-Adad, Benoît Combès, Élise Bannier, Slimane Tounekti, Anne Kerbrat, Christian Barillot et Emmanuel Caruyer
+Haykel Snoussi, Julien Cohen-Adad, Benoît Combès, Élise Bannier, Slimane Tounekti, Anne Kerbrat, Christian Barillot and Emmanuel Caruyer

 |